 - Create a pathway to citizenship: Clinton’s comprehensive immigration reform package would include a pathway to full and equal citizenship for many undocumented immigrants.
 This is extremely important as it would allow hardworking people to come out of the shadows.
 Though, the specifics of who would qualify under the proposed legislation are still up for debate.

 - Defend President Obama’s Executive Actions: Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parents of Americans (DAPA) provide temporary legal status for certain immigrants.
 Though, DAPA has been held up by the courts.
 These are both important acts that are hanging in the balance of this presidential election.
 Hillary Clinton has promised to defend these policies.
 While, her opponent Donald Trump has pledged to end them.

 - Increase funding for immigrant services: Clinton has also vowed to increase funding for immigrants and immigrant-related support services.
 In fact, earlier this year CNN reported that Clinton proposed establishing an Office of Immigrant Affairs to held immigrants integrate into new communities and local economies.

 Are You Moving to L.A.?
 We Offer Immigration Help in Los Angeles

-At the Law Office of Joshua L. Goldstein, our immigration attorneys are dedicated to protecting the rights and interests of California’s immigrants, including those in the entertainment industry.
+At the Goldstein Immigration Lawyers, our immigration attorneys are dedicated to protecting the rights and interests of California’s immigrants, including those in the entertainment industry.
 If you are in need of immigration solutions, please do not hesitate to call our L.A. office today at (213) 514-8870.
-Our Los Angeles immigration lawyers proudly represent immigrants throughout the region, including in Cerritos, Burbank, Inglewood and Santa Monica.
+Our immigration lawyer in Los Angeless proudly represent immigrants throughout the region, including in Cerritos, Burbank, Inglewood and Santa Monica.